CastosHQ/Seriously-Simple-Podcasting/CONTRIBUTING.md

 * Fork the repository on GitHub.
 * Clone the forked repository to your local development environment
-* Be sure to run `composer install` to install any dependencies
+* Run `composer install` to install any composer dependencies
+* Run `npm install` to install any npm dependancies
+* Run `npm run build` to build the JavaScript assets needed for any blocks
 * Make the changes to your forked repository.
   * **Ensure you stick to the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) for all languages.**
 * When committing, reference your issue (#1234) and include a note about the fix.